zcBruAll/BomberGrid/README.md

 `toInt` and `toString` function returns the sum of the 2 values.
 Since the player id can only by 1 or 2, it's multiplied by 16 to output the correct binary value.
 Everywhere in the game, the walls are manipulated by using their binary value

+To generate the room, each 3 by 4 cells, a random function between 5 are called.
+These function build a specific shape of walls making a semi-randomized generated room.

+#### Blasts
 Blasts damage are first calculated based on their distance from each player.
-Damage goes from 25 to 75 within an area of maximum 3.
+Damage goes from 25 to 100 within an area of maximum 4.
 The closer the bomber, the greater the damage.
 Calculated the same way as the fog, bombs can't damage through walls.
-To check if a wall was between the player and the bomb we followed these steps:
+To check if a wall is between the player and the bomb, we implemented [Bresenham's line algorithm](https://en.wikipedia.org/wiki/Bresenham%27s_line_algorithm)

-- Take the equation of the line (where values are the index in the grid) between the player and the bomb
-- Retrieve each of the around cells that have at least one wall and share a point with the line
-- Calculate again the equation of the line but with the size of the cells displayed in the GUI
-- Check if any of the walls of the retrieved cells share a point with the line, if so, the wall obstructs the blast or vision
+#### Fog / Vision
 The fog around the player is calculated by the distance from the player to the targeted cell.
 The player has a Field Of View (Fov) of maximum 5.
 As it was said earlier, the vision obstruction is calculated in the same way as blasts (Why wouldn't they?).
-Since the floor, the bombers and bombs are images and it didn't seemed that FunGraphics can draw rgba pixels, a little trick was used.
-As for the buttons and textboxes, luminosity is fake (In our game at least, in real-life it's a real thing).
-The luminosity is faked by displaying a precise image.
-For each element, they each have 5 different images (one for each level of luminosity), based on the result of the distance calculation, a specific image is displayed.
-For example here are 3 of the images for the ground:
-{Floor at lowest luminosity} - {Floor at mid luminosity} - {Floor at full luminosity}
+To apply a filter to the image based on the luminosity on the tile, we could have drawn semi-transparent rectangle over the tiles but at the time of implementation, it wasn't sure if FunGraphics would be able to do so.
+Instead, at the start, Arrays of images are created where each one had a filter applied to simulate the luminosity.
+Then at the time to draw the cells, distance from the player and the wall obstruction is calculated and the image to display is chosen from the Array pre-computed